return42/sphkerneldoc/doc/linux_src_doc/include/drm/drm_crtc_h.rst

     Disable conflicting encoders instead of failing with -EINVAL.

 planes
+    pointer to array of plane pointers

+plane_states
-    pointer to array of structures with per-plane data
+    pointer to array of plane states pointers

 crtcs
     pointer to array of CRTC pointers

+crtc_states
+    pointer to array of CRTC states pointers

 num_connector
     size of the \ ``connectors``\  and \ ``connector_states``\  arrays

 connectors
+    pointer to array of connector pointers

+connector_states
-    pointer to array of structures with per-connector data
+    pointer to array of connector states pointers

 acquire_ctx
     acquire context for this atomic modeset state update

-commit_work

-    Work item which can be used by the driver or helpers to execute the commit without blocking.

 .. _`drm_mode_set`: